DYNAMOS-UVA/fl-disagreement-resolution/README.md

         └── training_history_round_*.json # Server training history
 ```

-You can specify a custom storage directory with the `--storage-dir` option.
+You can specify a custom results directory with the `--results-dir` option.

 ## Output Structure

-- `output/client_results/`: Individual client training results (when not using storage dir)
+If you don't use a specific results directory, the framework will create the following structure:

-- `output/server_results/`: Server aggregation and evaluation results (when not using storage dir)
+- `output/client_results/`: Individual client training results
-- `output/orchestrator_results/`: Overall federated learning results (when not using storage dir)
+- `output/server_results/`: Server aggregation and evaluation results
-- `output/models/`: Saved models for each round (when not using storage dir)
+- `output/global_models/`: Saved models for each round
-- `output/plots/`: Performance plots and visualizations (when not using storage dir)
+- `output/plots/`: Performance plots and visualizations

 ## Extending the Framework

 To add a new dataset or experiment type:

-1. Create a new module in `data_module/` for your dataset
+1. Create a new module in `fl_module/` for your dataset
 2. Implement the dataset class, and data loading/preprocessing utilities
-3. Add a new model class in `models.py`
+3. Add a new model class in `fl_module/models.py`
 4. Update the orchestrator, client, and server to support the new experiment type

 ## Requirements